Ingridsaeters/Ciliate-niche-evolution/README.md

 ## To-do list

 ### To-do
-- Download new version of EukBank (https://zenodo.org/records/7804946). *Ingrid*
 - Test DBM on animal and plants. *Mahwash*
 - Test Evorates on animals and plants. *Mahwash*
 - Infer new ciliate phylogenies with EukBank (or metaPR2). *Ingrid*